Erskine, Renfrewshire: History

+The project began construction in January 2026 and is due to be completed in summer 2026.The project is jointly funded by Renfrewshire council, the UK Government’s Shared Prosperity Fund and the Scottish Government’s Place Based Investment Programme.

 Geography

 The town expanded in the 1970s with the construction of housing association stock.
 Since that decade, considerable private housing developments have continued.
 As more private houses were built in the 1980s, Erskine started to become an attractive place to live due to location factors and accessibility to main roads and the M8 Motorway.
 Due to this there was a major boom in property development in the 80s and 90s.
 Most ex-and existing housing association stock are found in the Bargarran, North Barr and Park Mains areas of the town.
 Private housing is mostly found in the west part of the town, e.g. Garnieland, Flures Drive, Hawthorn, Parkvale, Parkinch, St. Annes, West Freelands.